thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/tutorials/export-grid-intensity.md

 The Prometheus exporter which we have running on `localhost:8000/metrics` exposes a lot of data.
 For our purposes, we are interested in the grid intensity data that has been returned from the UK Carbon Intensity API.

 In this tutorial we'll use the `curl` command in our terminal to fetch this data.
+In reality, you would add the Prometheus server as a data source to a tool like Grafana.

 Ensure that your Prometheus server is still running at `localhost:8000/metrics`, then run the following command.

 ```bash
 curl -s http://localhost:8000/metrics | grep grid